davidgilbertson/davidg-site/README.md

 In this mode, the webpack dev server serves up the code, `build/index.html` is the entry point and is only there for development work.

+Webpack will import CSS where it is required from within the components. **All** CSS must be imported into a component hence `App.jsx` references `main.scss`.
+Production treats CSS differently.

 ##Production
 To build for deployment run `npm run prod`.